ChangLiu-bp/changliu-bp.github.io/_pages/about.md

 # Asst.
 Prof. Chang Liu (Cuki)

 👋 Welcome!
-I am **Dr. Chang Liu**.
-I received my MSc in Electrical Engineering and PhD in Computer Engineering from **Budapest University of Technology and Economics (BME), Hungary**.
-I am currently an **Assistant Professor** in the Department of Networked Systems and Services at the Faculty of Electrical Engineering and Informatics (VIK), BME, and a **Research Fellow** at the Machine Perception Research Laboratory, HUN-REN Institute for Computer Science and Control (HUN-REN SZTAKI).
+I am **Dr. Chang Liu**, an Assistant Professor in the Department of Networked Systems and Services, Faculty of Electrical Engineering and Informatics (VIK), at the Budapest University of Technology and Economics (BME), Hungary.
+I received my MSc in Electrical Engineering and PhD in Computer Engineering from BME.
+I am also a **Research Fellow** at the Machine Perception Research Laboratory, HUN-REN Institute for Computer Science and Control (HUN-REN SZTAKI).

 🚀 My research interests include: